 Easy to make and so delicious, these healthy free chocolate chip cookies are (almond) milks new favorite cookie.
-Made with simple ingredients, sweetened with just pure maple syrup, gluten free, paleo and ready to devour in 20 minutes!
+They’re made with simple ingredients, sweetened with just pure maple syrup, gluten free, paleo and ready to devour in 20 minutes!

 These healthy chocolate chip cookies are soft & chewy with a slightly crispy edge, perfectly sweet and with just the right amount of chocolate.